 You can obtain a Danish driving licence at your local Citizen Service (Borgerservice).

 In Denmark, taxis are relatively expensive in comparison to other countries.
 However, they are safe, reliable, and comfortable.
 There are several taxi companies in the larger cities – ask your colleagues for the local taxa-companies.
-Read more about taxi travel in Denmark
+Find a list of taxi companies in Denmark here.